dell/karavi-resiliency/docs/DEPLOYING.md

 For reference, the entire node.yaml file with the change applied is available here: [node.yaml](node.yaml).

-The drivers that support Helm chart deployment allow Karavi Resiliency to be _optionally_ deployed by variables in the chart.
+The drivers that support Helm chart deployment allow CSM for Resiliency to be _optionally_ deployed by variables in the chart.
 There is a _podmon_ block specified in the _values.yaml_ file of the chart that will look similar the text below by default:

 ```
 # Podmon is an optional feature under development and tech preview.